AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 #### Verifying the accumulated data.

-It verifies that the following values match the result combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:
+1. It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:

 - Read requests.
 - New note hashes.
 - New nullifiers.
 - L2-to-L1 messages.
-- Private call requests.
 - Public call requests.
 - New contracts.

-For the newly added note hashes from app circuits' public inputs, it also verifies that each is associated with a nullifier counter, which is provided as a hint via the private inputs.
+2. For the newly added note hashes from app circuits' public inputs, this circuit also checks that each is associated with a nullifier counter, provided as a hint via the private inputs.
 The nullifier counter can be:

 - Zero: if the note is not nullified in the same transaction.
 - Greater than zero: if the note is nullified in the same transaction.